 Euro 2016 Group F is certainly not a group that has gone to plan, but the same can be said about England’s Group B. After beating Wales, Roy Hodgson’s team was expected to then finish in top spot in the group, not end up finishing second behind the Welsh.
 Now they will face the runners-up in Group F, but who that will be is far from straight-forward.

-According to 888sport euro odds the group is wide open, but Portugal are still expected to finish top despite failing to register a win so far.
+According to the bookies the group is wide open, but Portugal are still expected to finish top despite failing to register a win so far.
 If Ronaldo and co, can beat table toppers Hungary in their final encounter, it would more than likely leave the current group leaders favourites to play England in the first knock-out round.

 If Iceland can manage to find some killer instinct against the still capable Austrians, who would also still qualify with a win, then they will complicate the picture, in terms of England’s next opponents.
 Goal difference between them and Portugal (if Portugal win), will then be a factor.